xbeat/Machine-Learning/README.md

 Dimensionality reduction is the process of reducing the number of features or variables in a dataset while retaining most of the relevant information.
 This is particularly useful in machine learning when dealing with high-dimensional data, which can lead to the curse of dimensionality and computational challenges.

 Code:

+## Demystifying LASSO Feature Selection in Python

+Understanding LASSO Feature Selection

+LASSO (Least Absolute Shrinkage and Selection Operator) is a powerful technique for feature selection in machine learning.
+However, its inner workings are often misunderstood.
+This presentation will clarify how LASSO actually selects features and demonstrate its implementation from scratch in Python.

+## Improving Deep Learning Model Performance

+Optimizing the Learning Rate

+The learning rate is a crucial hyperparameter in deep learning models that determines the step size at each iteration while moving toward a minimum of the loss function.
+A well-tuned learning rate can lead to faster convergence and better performance.
+We'll use the Adam optimizer, which adapts the learning rate during training.

 ## Categorizing Research Papers with Graph Neural Networks in Python